 The transfer or removal of any equipment from the contractor's assigned inventory is prohibited unless first approved by EWDD.
 Contractors must also ensure adequate safeguards to City property to prevent loss, damage, or theft of such property.
 In the event that an item of City property is lost, vandalized, or stolen, contractor has the responsibility to act promptly and notify local law enforcement and the City documenting the surrounding circumstances.
-If the City property is vandalized or stolen contractor must submit copy of police report to the assigned EWDD Program Analyst.
+If the City property is vandalized or stolen, the contractor must submit a copy of the police report to the assigned EWDD Program Analyst.